-- 1. Weaker than- and stronger than forecast GBP relative to USD - 2.
-Below- and above forecast investment return - 3.
-Adverse and favourable claims inflation - 4.
-Continued impact of a pandemic - 5.
-Significant adverse claims development as a result of a large number consecutive insolvencies - 6.
-Impact of climate change on sustainability of Membership - 7.
-Major currency movement - 8.
-War event
+- 1. Weaker than- and stronger than forecast GBP relative to USD

+- 2. Below- and above forecast investment return

+- 3. Adverse and favourable claims inflation

+- 4. Continued impact of a pandemic

+- 5. Impact of a cyber security breach.

+- 6. Significant adverse claims development as a result of a large number consecutive insolvencies

+- 7. Impact of climate change on sustainability of Membership

+- 8. Major currency movement

+- 9. War event